Multi-scale Laplacian community detection in heterogeneous networks: Discussion and conclusion

-We highlight important theoretical implications of our new approach.
-First of all, the LRG framework sets the substantial, even though not rigorous, equivalence between real-space methods that can be derived from the $\hat \rho(\tau)$-density matrix (i.e., Louvain methods for community detection or Markov stability) and spectral clustering techniques \cite{Fiedler1973,Pothen1990,Donetti2004}, which address the issue in $k-space$ and analyze diffusion modes of the network.
-These approaches can be seen as two sides of the same coin.
-On the other hand, it allows proposing a unified interpretation of community detection in terms of structural and dynamical aspects, providing an overall vision over different methodologies that have been hitherto considered separately.
-We underline that the interaction matrix of the Gaussian field theory on graphs \cite{Donetti2002, Erzan2015} when the global interaction that a single node has with the rest of the network is extensive in the local connectivity, as the Gaussian approximation of any statistical model on graphs (Ising, Kuramoto, contact-epidemic models etc), is always defined in terms of the Laplacian $\hat L$ .
-As a natural consequence, we stress the general importance of using $\hat L$ --and not $\hat L_{RW}$-- for community detection purposes on top of matrices resulting from dynamical processes in which the interaction of the single nodes with the rest of the networks is the sum of the uniform interactions with all neighbors.
-The use of $\hat L_{RW}$ has to be limited to the random walk itself and related stochastic models for the diffusion of single particles on the network substrate.
+We underline that the interaction matrix of the Gaussian field theory on graphs \cite{Donetti2002, Erzan2015} is always defined in terms of the Laplacian $\hat L$ when the global interaction that a single node has with the rest of the network is extensive in the local connectivity.
+This is the basis of the Gaussian approximation of any statistical model on graphs (Ising, Kuramoto, contact-epidemic models, etc).
+As a result, we stress the general importance of using $\hat L$ (not $\hat L_{RW}$) for community detection purposes on top of matrices resulting from dynamical processes in which the interaction of the single nodes with the rest of the networks is the sum of the uniform interactions with all neighbors.
+The use of $\hat L_{RW}$ has to be limited to the RW and related stochastic models for the diffusion of single particles on the network substrate.